Multi-scale clustering and source separation of InSight mission seismic data: Introduction

-In the following sections, we provide an overview of relevant unsupervised source separation techniques.
-We then introduce the utilization of wavelet scattering covariance as a representation rich in domain knowledge for analyzing multi-scale time series.
+In the following sections, we introduce the utilization of wavelet scattering spectra as a representation rich in domain knowledge for analyzing multi-scale time series.
 Furthermore, we explain how we extend this representation to handle non-stationary processes.
-The core of our approach lies in the description of factorial Gaussian-mixture VAEs, which enable multi-scale clustering and sampling of scattering covariances.
-These can be used as prior information for source separation.
-In the final stage of our framework, we detail our source separation approach, which involves solving an optimization problem using loss functions defined in the wavelet scattering covariance space.
+The core of our approach lies in the description of factorial Gaussian-mixture VAEs, which enable multi-scale probabilistic clustering, which will be used as prior information for source separation.
+In the final stage of our framework, we detail our source separation approach, which involves solving an optimization problem using loss functions defined in the wavelet scattering spectra space.
 Lastly, we present the results of applying our approach to the seismic dataset obtained from the InSight mission.